ColinTimBarndt/javascript-object-destructor/README.md

 ## Browser Compatibility

-This module's functionality depends on whether the target platform supports `WealRef`.
+This module's functionality depends on whether the target platform supports [WeakRef].
 All major browsers support it, including Node.

 See <https://caniuse.com/mdn-javascript_builtins_weakref>: